New Option For Hammertoe Fixation

 Helpful Resources

-Download the ExoToe Surgical Technique guide.
+Preview and download the ExoToe Surgical Technique Guide.

 ExoToe™ was developed by Surgical Design Innovations.
 The team at Surgical Design Innovations have extensive experience in all levels of medical device development – including product development, early design prototyping, mechanical and cadaveric testing, and early clinical use.